messagemedia/messagemedia-rest-api-javascript-sdk/docs/MessagingReportsApi.md

 <a name="getReceivedMessagesSummary"></a>
 # **getReceivedMessagesSummary**
-> SummaryReport getReceivedMessagesSummary(endDate, groupBy, startDate, opts)
+> SummaryReport getReceivedMessagesSummary(endDategroupBy, startDate, , opts)

 Returns a summarised report of messages received